haiwen/seafile-admin-docs/manual/upgrade/upgrade_docker.md

 Start with docker compose up.

+### Upgrade notification server

+If you has deployed the notification server.
+The *Notification Server* is now moved to its own Docker image.
+You need to redeploy it according to [Notification Server document](../extension/notification-server.md)

 ### Upgrade SeaDoc from 0.8 to 1.0 for Seafile v12.0

-If you have deployed SeaDoc v0.8 with Seafile v11.0, you can upgrade it to 1.0 use the following two steps:
+If you have deployed SeaDoc v0.8 with Seafile v11.0, you can upgrade it to 1.0 use the following steps:

 1. Delete sdoc_db.
 2. Remove SeaDoc configs in seafile.nginx.conf file.
 3. Re-deploy SeaDoc server.
-In other words, delete the old SeaDoc deployment and deploy a new SeaDoc server on a separate machine.
+In other words, delete the old SeaDoc deployment and deploy a new SeaDoc server.

-!!! warning
-    Deploying SeaDoc and **Seafile binary package** on the same server is no longer supported.
-If you really want to deploying SeaDoc and Seafile server on the same machine, you should deploy Seafile server with Docker.

 #### Delete sdoc_db